Ankrutee/Nexturn-ProjectElective/README.md

 2. Database Setup
 Create a MySQL database and import the bank.sql file to set up the required database schema.
 3. Update the database connection details in the connect_to_mysql() function (in main.py) with your MySQL credentials.
-OpenAI API Setup
+4. OpenAI API Setup and Mistral AI setup
-4. Sign up for OpenAI API access if you don't have an account.
+Sign up for OpenAI API and Mistral AI api access if you don't have an account.
-5. Replace the placeholder <INSERT YOUR KEY HERE> in the code with your OpenAI API key in both main.py and app.py.
+5. Replace the placeholder <INSERT YOUR KEY HERE> in the code with your OpenAI and Mistral AI API key in both main.py and app.py.
 6. Running the Application

 To run the terminal application: